themaplelab/swan/readme.md

 First, you should consider that the final build may be as large as ~52GB.

 ### Release support
-Supported Swift and WALA releases on SWAN's `master` branch.
+Supported Swift (incl. dependencies) and WALA releases on SWAN's `master` branch.

 | OS | Swift Release | WALA Release |